 - Loss of equilibrium

 It’s important to note that not all victims will experience every symptom.
 Symptoms may appear in a delayed manner as noted or even in a random, seemingly-haphazard manner.
 Medical and sports professionals may be quick to dismiss brain injury symptoms, especially if the victim isn’t experiencing pain.
 Brain and head injury misdiagnoses are very common, unfortunately.

 Brain injuries are difficult to diagnose and generally require brain scans.
 The recovery process may take years and require lengthy surgeries, costly treatments, and intense physical therapy.
 Some victims can make a complete recovery while others may only recover partially.
 Subsequent brain and head injuries may additionally make past injuries—including concussions—more severe.
 This is why it’s imperative to vigilantly seek medical care after any type of head injury.

-Get the Help You Need from a Nebraska Head and Brain Injury Lawyer
+Get the Help You Need from a Nebraska Brain Injury Lawyer

 If you or a family member suffered from a brain or head injury after an accident that was not the victim’s fault, you may be able to receive financial compensation that can help you pay for medical bills, loss of wage costs, and more.
 Filing a personal injury lawsuit can also help you obtain justice on behalf of the victim and ensure that the guilty party doesn’t endanger anyone else again.

-Welsh & Welsh, a law office situated in Omaha, Nebraska, is more than happy to assist and pair you with an Omaha, NE head and brain injury lawyer who can tell you if filing a lawsuit is in your family’s best interest.
+Welsh & Welsh, a law office situated in Omaha, Nebraska, is more than happy to assist and pair you with an Omaha brain injury lawyer who can tell you if filing a lawsuit is in your family’s best interest.
 You shouldn’t have to suffer alone.
 You don’t have to.
 Give us a call today to find out more.